19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Counterspell.md

 ## To Dispel an Existing Spell

+*This does not dispel all magic, only spells*

 You choose one target you can see within range and end one [Spell](../../../Spells.md) affecting that target.

 If that [Spell](../../../Spells.md) is a higher level than the level this [Spell](../../../Spells.md) was cast at, make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 20 [Wisdom](../../../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check.
 On a failure, the spell is not dispelled.

-*This does not dispel unique magic effects, only spell*

 ## To Counter a Spell as it is Cast

-(You must [Ready](../../../../Game%20Procedures/Combat/Reaction.md#Ready) this spell in order to do this)
+*You must [Ready](../../../../Game%20Procedures/Combat/Reaction.md#Ready) this spell in order to do this*.

 You choose one creature you can see within range when they cast a spell to negate that spell.